u-blox/cellular/mqtt/README.md

 The files under the `ctrl` directory provide the actual AT interface to the cellular module and hence are required by this driver (and those of `port`, see next section) to achieve a usable binary image.

+The `sock` API provides IP address manipulation functions which are required by this driver.

 # Usage
 The directories include only the API and pure C source files that make no reference to a platform, a C library or an operating system.
 They rely upon the `port` directory to map to a target platform and provide the necessary build/test infrastructure for that target platform; see the relevant platform directory under `port` for build and usage information.